jtallison/ddem-sound-design/content/Sound-design/Unit4_Recording_Audio/index.md

 Unit 4 goes over everything you need to know to start making your own audio recordings using Studio One 6.
 We will start with a discussion on how a microphone works and how to position them to get clear recordings, and the computer settings to make sure everything comes through as expected.
 Then we will go over a few things you can do within Studio One to improve the quality of your recordings to use both in the Lab project and any future projects.

-## Microhones and Speakers: How Do They Work?
+## Microphones and Speakers: How Do They Work?

 Microphones work as electronic ears.
 Using electricity, they receive an incoming sound wave and convert it to electricity, then send that electricity off somewhere else to be used or recorded via wires.
 This process is extremely similar to the human ear converting sound waves into nerve impulses and sending those to the brain.
 There are many different microphones, but they can generally be broken into three main categories.
 Each of these categories of microphones go about doing the same thing in slightly different ways.
 This list is not exhaustive, but will cover the main types of microphones you will run into when recording.